 This is oddly similar to The Dark Knight Strikes Again, where Flash himself is used to power an entire city by essentially running on a giant hamster wheel all day, every day.

-In an obvious shoutout to The Matrix, the American Sonic the Hedgehog comic features a new creation by Dr. Eggman/Robotnik after the Roboticizer is rendered obsolete: the Egg Grape Chambers.
+In an obvious shoutout to The Matrix, Archie Comics' Sonic the Hedgehog features a new creation by Dr. Eggman/Robotnik after the Roboticizer is rendered obsolete: the Egg Grape Chambers.
 Eggman captures Mobians in them and uses their life force for power.
 This slowly drains their memory as well.
 Left too long, they can be killed, or at the very least left with amnesia of varying degrees.

 The use of someone's life force for energy is also the principle behind the energy weapons and rockets built into Bunnie's robotic limbs.
 One enemy (the Iron Queen), who usurped control of her robotics, tried to use this to kill her via overexertion.

 In the Mystique comic, there's a mutant who can control all machines and gets plugged into a giant device that requires her power to run.
 She's a little girl, of course.